mlochbaum/BQN/problems.md

 ### Unclear primitive names
 Blanket issue for names that I don't find informative: "Solo", "Bins", "Unique Mask", "Find", and "Group".

+### Strands go left to right
+This is the best ordering, since it's consistent with `⟨⋄⟩` lists.
+And code in a strand probably shouldn't have side effects anyway.
+Still, it's an odd little tack-on to say separators *and strands* go left to right, and it complicates the implementation a little.

 ### Should have a rounding function
 There is a standard way to round floats—to nearest integer, ties to even—but it's fairly hard to implement and would have to be specially recognized for performance.
 It would be nice to have a better way to access this.